Working with us

 Under Section 158 of the Equality Act 2010, and where appropriate, the charity will promote positive action in the form of proportionate measures to encourage or train people from under-represented groups.

-You can find out more information about our Equality and Diversity Policy on our website.
+You can find out more information in our Equality and Diversity Policy (PDF).